-While that remains true for much of Metro Phoenix, Arizona gets snowfall all over the state, ranging from around ten feet (think Flagstaff, Williams, the Grand Canyon), to a significant foot-or-two showing (like Jerome, Payson, and Prescott) to a healthy handful of inches (Bisbee, the Chiricahua and Coronado National Monuments, and even Tucson).
+While that remains true for much of metro Phoenix, Arizona gets snowfall all over the state, ranging from around 10 feet (think Flagstaff, Williams, the Grand Canyon), to a significant foot-or-two showing (like Jerome, Payson, and Prescott) to a healthy handful of inches (Bisbee, the Chiricahua and Coronado National Monuments, and even Tucson).

 Longtime residents and passing travelers alike will be familiar with Snowbowl outside of Flagstaff, Sunrise Park Resort in the White Mountains, Mount Lemmon Ski Valley north of Tucson, and similar runs that draw the bulk of snow-season visitors each year, but there are a few other places to play in the snow — some free, some not — across the Grand Canyon State.
-Here are three designated "snow play areas" up north ideal groups for sledding, snowman building, and a good snowball fight.
-Thanks to El Niño, Flagstaff and other areas are already seeing snow, so bundle up, buckle up, and head north.
+Here are three designated "snow play areas" up north that are ideal for sledding, snowman building, and a good snowball fight.
+Thanks to La Niña and a jet stream with a northern trajectory, the snowy side of the Southwest could see below-average precipitation and storms this winter.
+Snow hasn't started to fall just yet, but keep an eye on December and make plans to bundle up, buckle up, and head north.

 Oak Hill Snow Play Area